 It’s easy to take the health of your dog or cat for granted during their active years, when they appear to ‘look after themselves’ and need very little additional care.

-However this is the stage where preventative care is most critical and the financial gains, that come in the form of savings in the next life stage (the senior years).
+However this is the stage where preventative care is most critical as it helps to set your pet up for their next life stage (the senior years).

 Seniors (Over 7 years of age)

 The ageing of your pet is a natural process and is irreversible.
 As cats and dogs grow older, their bodies undergo significant changes and their need for care and attention increases.
 Many diseases associated with advanced age can be prevented or successfully treated.